huy310304/GPUMD-UVA/MgNiO/README.md

 </table>

+# Final Conclusion
+The comprehensive study on the thermal conductivity of MgNiO using non-equilibrium molecular dynamics simulations has provided valuable insights into the behavior of this material under varying external forces and temperatures.
+Through meticulous analysis and optimization, several key findings have emerged, shedding light on the complex relationship between force parameters, temperature, and thermal conductivity.

+## Optimization of Force Parameters
+The investigation began with the identification of optimized force values at a fixed temperature of 300K.
+By conducting numerous simulations across a range of force parameters, it was determined that force values between 0.000035 and 0.0003 Å⁻¹, with an ideal operational point near 0.00014 Å⁻¹, yielded the most consistent and reliable results.
+These optimized force parameters provided a balance between reducing fluctuations and enhancing the consistency of thermal conductivity predictions.

+## Temperature-Dependent Analysis
+Expanding the study to explore the impact of temperature on thermal conductivity revealed intriguing insights.
+Despite initially assuming a uniform force value, the analysis uncovered temperature-specific optimizations.
+By simulating temperatures ranging from 100K to 900K, it became evident that each temperature required tailored force values to achieve reliable data.
+The linear relationship observed between optimized force values and temperature provided a strategic guide for setting force parameters across a wide temperature range.

+## Implications for Material Science
-This detailed visualization emphasizes the critical role of optimizing force parameters in computational material science.
-It enables the prediction and understanding of material behaviors under various thermal conditions.
-These findings offer precise insights into selecting force parameters for reliable thermal conductivity predictions in high-entropy alloys (MgNiO in this report).
-Future work will include the simulation of HEO and other alloys.
+The detailed visualization and analysis presented in this study underscore the critical role of optimizing force parameters in computational material science.
+By accurately predicting and understanding the thermal conductivity of materials like MgNiO, researchers can make informed decisions in designing and engineering materials for various applications.
+These findings not only contribute to advancing our understanding of high-entropy alloys but also provide a framework for future research in simulating complex materials and predicting their thermal properties.

+#### In conclusion, the findings from this study offer precise insights into selecting force parameters for reliable thermal conductivity predictions in MgNiO and pave the way for further exploration in high-entropy alloys and beyond.